 or capture a moment in time which would otherwise be lost.

-And it is my constant hope that that they will give pleasure to all who view them.
+And I hope that they give pleasure to all who view them.